 For medical questions, we encourage you to review our information with your doctor.

-Radiation therapy uses high-energy rays (like x-rays) or particles (such as electrons) to kill cancer cells.
+Radiation therapy for Merkel cell carcinoma uses high-energy rays (like x-rays) or particles (such as electrons) to kill the cancer cells.
 The radiation is focused from outside the body onto the tumor.

 When is radiation therapy used for Merkel cell cancer (MCC)?

-Radiation therapy can sometimes be very helpful in treating Merkel cell carcinoma (MCC).
-It might be used in these situations:
+Radiation therapy can sometimes be very helpful in treating Merkel cell carcinoma (MCC) in these situations:

 - To treat the main tumor if surgery isn't an option, such as if a person isn’t healthy enough for surgery or the tumor is in a place where not all of it can be removed.